USB LAN Connect Operation Guide

 Auto-rewind

-Once a file has been sent to the control, the LAN-USB Connect will “rewind” to the beginning of the program.
+Once a file has been sent to the control, the USB LAN Connect will “rewind” to the beginning of the program.
 In order to repeat the file, simply press start again to machine another part as many times as desired.
 Press the right button to cancel this operation and return to the main menu.

 Select Options to display the options menu as shown below in the example.
 The options menu allows for mid-tape starts and preparatory lines to be added to the file that has been selected.